SergeoLacruz/inventree-zebra-plugin/README.md

 It can output the print data either to a local printer connected to the computer via USB or to a network printer with an IP address.
 The output can be configured in the InvenTree plugin user interface.
 A preview using the labalary API is also possible.
 The plugin allows to print the same label multiple times e.g. to put in on the front and back side of a box.
 Just increase the Number of labels parameter in the print form.
 This feature just adds a ^PQ command to the ZPL code.
 The maximum value is 99.

-Error handling is very basic.

 ## Installation

-The plugin is on pypi.
-Install this plugin using pip with the following command:
+The latest release of the plugin is on pypi.
+Install this plugin using pip withr the following command:

 ```
 pip install inventree-zebra-plugin